Painting from a live model & photo reference.

 Art Instructor Bio - Chantel Barber

 Chantel’s passion for art began flourishing at age 12 when she was mentored under local San Diego artists.
 She continued to study art, largely self-taught, while living in Newport, Rhode Island and Keflavik, Iceland.
 While enrolled in a college art course, a fellow student introduced her to acrylic paints, and she soon found it to be a medium dominated by abstract art.
 But her first love was portraiture for which she found little advice.
-As she dreamed of perfecting her skills as an acrylic portrait artist, Chantel continued to learn from professional oil painters and translated their teachings into acrylic techniques.
+As she dreamed of perfecting her skills as a portrait artist, Chantel continued to learn from professional oil painters and translated their teachings into acrylic techniques.
 All the while, she remained active in local art communities.

 In 2006, Chantel opened her own art business called Chantel's Originals near Memphis Tennessee.
 Chantel soon benefited from workshops and demonstrations with outstanding artists including Dawn Whitelaw and Michael Shane Neil.
 Chantel is currently the Tennessee State Ambassador for the Portrait Society of America, and is also a member of The Chestnut Group, and the American Impressionist Society.
 She is past President of Artists' Link in Memphis, Tennessee.